cdap-guides/cdap-spark-guide/README.rst

     }
   }

-PageRankProgram Spark program does the actual page rank computation.
-This code is taken from `Apache Spark's PageRank example <https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/SparkPageRank.scala>`_:
+The PageRankProgram Spark program does the actual page rank computation.
+This code is taken from the `Apache Spark's PageRank example <https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/SparkPageRank.scala>`_;
-The Spark program stores the computed PageRank in a `ObjectStore Dataset <http://docs.cask.co/cdap/current/en/javadocs/co/cask/cdap/api/dataset/lib/ObjectStore.html>`_ where the key is the URL and the value is the computed PageRank.
+the Spark program stores the computed PageRank in a `ObjectStore Dataset <http://docs.cask.co/cdap/current/en/javadocs/co/cask/cdap/api/dataset/lib/ObjectStore.html>`_ where the key is the URL and the value is the computed PageRank:

 .. code:: java